House of the Dragon: All you need to know about the Game of Thrones prequel series as trailer released

 The first trailer for Game of Thrones spin off show House of the Dragon has been released.

-A new 30 second trailer has sparked excitmenet for Game of Thrones spin-off House of the Dragon.
+A new 30 second trailer has sparked a wave of excitement for Game of Thrones spin-off House of the Dragon.

-Fan theories are raging like Wildfyre over the teaser, which gives a glimpse of a number of characters and moments in the new show.
+Fan theories are raging like wildfire over the teaser, which gives a glimpse of a number of characters and moments in the new show.

 We see Doctor Who star Matt Smith as Prince Daemon Targaryen, younger brother to King Viserys and heir to the throne.